-- 19) In considering the costs involved for student loans that must be repaid in ten years, this Application is addressing the economic concept of
+- 19) Recall the application.
+In considering the costs involved for student loans that must be repaid in ten years, this Application is addressing the economic concept of

 - A) the marginal principle.

 - B) the principle of voluntary exchange.

 - C) the principle of diminishing returns.

 - D) the real-nominal principle.

-- 20) According to this Application, more years of work would be required to pay off a student loan if all prices
+- 20) Recall the application.
+More years of work would be required to pay off a student loan if all prices

 - A) remained stable.

-- B) increased by 20 percent.
+- B) increased by 20%.

-- C) decreased by 10 percent.
+- C) decreased by 10%.

-- D) increased by 40 percent.
+- D) increased by 40%.

-21) According to this Application, if you earn a salary of \$80,000 in the first year and all prices decrease by half in the next 5 years, what will your nominal annual salary be in 5 years?
+21) Recall the application.
+If you earn a salary of \$80,000 in the first year and all prices decrease by half in the next 5 years, what will your nominal annual salary be in 5 years?